subsilico/centroids/README.md

-# centroids
+# Centroids -- A putative log file analysis pipleline for anomaly detection

-Centroids for anomaly detection
+Centroids for anomaly detection answers the question of how do I know if I have seen something similar in my logs before?

 Centroids3.Rmd updates the math to use Hotelling's T^2 statistic to compare samples: